-Over the last few years we have performed over 60 laparoscopic spays, owners who have previously had their pets spayed with the old open surgical technique are amazed at how much quicker their pets recovery with laparoscopic spay.
+Over the last few years we have performed over 80 laparoscopic spays, owners who have previously had their pets spayed with the old open surgical technique are amazed at how much quicker their pet’s recovery with the laparoscopic spay.
 There is less pain, less trauma and recovery time is quicker.

 Laparoscopic spay involves removal of the ovaries, which prevents unwanted pregnancies, unwanted seasons, has the benefit of preventing womb infections in later life, and if done early enough reduces the incidence of mammary tumours.

-The downside of neutering is of course an anaesthetic and surgical procedure.
+The downside of neutering is, of course, an anaesthetic and surgical procedure.
 However modern anaesthetics are far safer than they used to be.
-The drugs are safer and the monitoring equipment is better.
+These modern drugs are more reliable and the monitoring equipment is better.
 Our surgery opened in 2005 and in that time we have not had a routine anaesthetic death.
-We believe that we are as safe as we can be giving anaesthetics.
+We believe our anaesthetics are as safe as they can be.

 Complications with laparoscopic spays are rare partly as we only remove is the ovaries (unless of course there is a problem with the uterus).
-When I started surgery many years ago, we were taught to remove the ovaries and uterus – it has since been proventhat it is unnecessary to remove the uterus especially if neutered early.
-With the laparoscopic spay we can actually see the ovaries very clearly on a tv screen and the surgery is very accurate and atraumatic.
+When I started surgery many years ago, we were taught to remove the ovaries and uterus – it has since been proven that it is unnecessary to remove the uterus especially if neutered early.
+With the laparoscopic spay, we can see the ovaries very clearly on a tv screen, and the surgery is very accurate and safe.

 All you dog will have on recovery is 2 or 3 small wounds on the abdomen which should heal without any further ado.

-We have faith in the sterility of our theatre and surgical technique to the extent that since opening in 2005 we have not use antibiotics for routine surgical procedures.
-Unnecessary use of antibiotics is counter productive for your pet and leads to antibiotic resistance in both human and veterinary medicine.
+We have faith in the cleanliness and sterility of our theatre, as well as our surgical technique to the extent that since opening in 2005 we have not use antibiotics for routine surgical procedures.
+Unnecessary use of antibiotics is counterproductive for your pet and leads to antibiotic resistance in both human and veterinary medicine.

-Our dogs that undergo laparoscopic spay, are given a cocktail of painkillers before, during and after surgery to keep them out of pain.
-They also have a K-Laser treatment immediately after surgery, which again reduces pain and aids with healing.
+Our dogs that undergo laparoscopic spay are given a cocktail of painkillers before, during and after surgery to keep them out of pain.
+They also have a K-Laser treatment immediately after surgery, which again reduces pain and aids healing.

 We believe that in our hands laparoscopic spay is far more comfortable, and safe for your pets.

-If you would like to find our more or book an appointment for a laparoscopic spay please call us on the work number above.
+If you would like to find out more or book an appointment for a laparoscopic spay, please call us at the work number above.